The "Dirty Dozen" Online Job Search Mistakes

 An e-mail message containing a virus is usually quarantined and deleted.
 It's not viewed!
 And, it leaves a very bad impression of the intelligence, computer-skills, and Internet-savvy of the sender.
 Buy and use anti-virus software, and keep it up to date!
 Microsoft Word documents, a popular format for resumes, are often virus "carriers," so they are frequently viewed as potential threats and stopped or deleted without being opened, even if they are apparently virus-free.

-else to do the work (the job sites, a recruiter, your outplacement counselor,
+11. Expecting someone else to do the work (the job sites, a recruiter, your outplacement counselor, etc.).

 A job hunt is a do-it-yourself project!
 No one is as invested in your future as you are, and no one else knows what you want as well as you do.
 Hire professional help if you need it - professional help with resumes and/or a job search coach can be useful for some people, but are not always necessary.

-Finding a job is hard work - the Internet didn't make it easier, it made it more complicated!
+Finding a job is hard work - the Internet didn't make it easier.
+The Internet made job search more complicated!

 When you have identified a position that you want and submitted an online application, follow up!
 Contact the employer or recruiter directly yourself, via telephone as well as regular mail and e-mail.
 Passive job seekers get left behind in the current market.